kacperfin/energy-data-science/README.md

 - Ranked features by relevance
 - Created ARMA-family models to forecast energy demand
 - Compared the two ARMA-family models with a naive 7 day lag prediction

+Jupyter Notebook files are available under the name 'analysis.ipynb' in corresponding directories.